 All of your books – hundreds and thousands – are nicely “stacked” in one (tiny and slim) place, which you can carry with you and read anywhere and anytime.

 2. eBooks Save Shelving Space

 Throughout your career, you’ll move several times.

-You take your books with you.
-They feel like your treasure.
+You take your books with you because they’ve become your treasure.
 Do relocation a few times.
-You feel the burden of books you’ve accumulated over the years.
+You soon feel the burden of books you’ve accumulated over the years.

 You’ll have to deal with them one time or another: I gave away most books in the end.

 With eBooks, no more packing and unpacking.
 No more shelf space.
 No more worrying about a small space to keep all your books.

 3. eBooks are Bedroom Friendly

-My bedroom is the comfiest place to read, so I read every night.
+My bedroom is the comfiest place to read, so it’s natural to read every night.

 And I love not having to hold a thick book with both hands or keep my bedside lamp on.

 eBooks make reading more comfortable and relaxing than physical books.

-If you stumble upon a unique author you really like, eBooks likely make you read one book after another without moving much.
+If you stumble upon a unique author you really like, it’s easy to read one eBook after another without moving much.

-You can download your next book instantly and start reading it right away.
+You download the next eBook in seconds and start reading it right away.

-A traditional trip down to the bookstore and queue in the line or, if ordered online, the waiting time till it’s delivered, all this would’ve slowed down reading.
+A traditional trip down to the bookstore, queue in the line or, if ordered online, the waiting time till it’s delivered, all this would’ve slowed down reading.

 eBooks make you read more and faster.

 5. eBooks Offer Fresh Perspective

-Every new experience is a chance to peek at the inner workings of our mind.
+Every new experience is a chance to peek at the inner workings of our minds.

 The moment the transition to eBook is complete, you learn yet again how irrational your perspective can be.

 Physical books have no real benefits over eBooks other than we may love the smell of them and the sentiment we associate with them, which dies quickly after the transition.

 Our preference for physical books isn’t out of practicality and functionality: it’s an old habit.